Supply chain issues mean these odd goods cost more or can’t be found

-LOS ANGELES (NewsNation Now) — You’ve probably heard about the chip shortage and higher prices for cars and electronics.
+LOS ANGELES, Calif.
+(NewsNation Now) — You’ve probably heard about the chip shortage and higher prices for cars and electronics.
 But now, supply chain issues are impacting all sorts of unusual goods, including window treatments, buttons, zippers and cans.

 “It’s just been one thing after another, whether it’s furniture, electronics for automobiles and now, glass bottles,” said Larry Kerperine, a bar owner.